Ottawa Fringe Festival: June 18-28, 2020

 The Ottawa Fringe Festival will collect and remit all Box Office revenue on behalf of BYOV companies, as well as provide Box Office staff.

 The Ottawa Fringe Festival will not sell advance tickets for outdoor BYOVs.
 All ticketing for outdoor performances will be at-the-door only.

-Artists participating Ottawa Fringe Festival receive 100% of their listed ticket price with the exception of 5/10-show passes, for which they will receive a percentage of the pass price.
+Artists participating Ottawa Fringe Festival receive 100% of their listed ticket price with the exception of 5/10-show passes, for which they will receive $8.50 per redemption.

 BYOV companies may set their own venue capacity, provided it complies with City of Ottawa public occupancy limits.
 Once your venue capacity has been confirmed it cannot be changed.
 Companies sharing a venue must have the same capacity.